Catalina Vasquez Villalpando: Investigation

 While still enveloped in the controversy surrounding her Clinton and Cisneros comments, Villalpando became the central figure in a criminal probe launched by the Department of Justice.
-The investigation initially focused on allegations that Villalpando accepted favors and other gratuities from CII while in office – a violation of federal law.
+The investigation initially focused on allegations that Villalpando accepted favors and other gratuities from CII while in office in violation of federal law.
 However, it also incorporated an array of potential charges including "bribery, conspiracy to defraud the government, making false or fraudulent claims, racketeering, making false statements to federal agents and fraud by wire, radio or television."

-News of the investigation broke on October 29, the day after FBI agents raided several buildings and residences in DC, Virginia, and Georgia.
-Among these were the homes of Villalpando and Olivas as well as the offices of CII in Norcross where boxes of documents were seized.
+News of the investigation broke on October 29, the day after FBI agents raided several buildings and residences in Washington, D.C., Virginia, and Georgia.
+Among these were the homes of Villalpando and Olivas and the offices of CII in Norcross where boxes of documents were seized.
 The Treasury Department immediately placed Villalpando on leave.
 Olivas, who was already on leave from CII to act as director of Hispanic outreach for the Bush-Quayle re-election team, quit the campaign.
 Profit was not considered a suspect in the probe, telling reporters instead that investigators told him – and presumably other employees – that "'they...were witnesses' and would be asked to provide information."

 Records obtained during the investigation revealed that Villalpando received in excess of $147,000 from CII after she assumed her post as U.S. Treasurer in December 1989.
 They further showed $441,417 in additional bonuses being received in the fall as she was readying her departure from the company.
 Finally, the records indicated that Villalpando still had between $250,000 and $500,000 in company stock.